tsili852/NetworkingLibrary/README.md

 }
 ```

+If there is an error we are going to make a message dialog show up with the reason why.
 Finally lets add these events to the event handler:

 ```java
 public class ClientManager extends NEClientManager {